 The office of the Colonial Secretary was located in William Street from the 1860s until 1889, when it moved to the then newly constructed William Street wing of the Treasury Building.
 Today, the Heritage Hotel is situated on this largely forgotten site from which Queensland was once administered.

-The office of the Colonial Secretary was located in William Street from 1860 until 1889.
-The office occupied the building opposite the Commissariat stores and had previously been the Commissariat Officer’s residence.
+The Office of the Colonial Secretary was located in William Street from 1860 until 1889.
+The office occupied the building opposite the Commissariat stores and during the convict years had been the commissariat officer’s residence.
 The main entrance was in William Street via a flight of stone steps, but everyday access was from George Street via a lane between St John’s school and the Police Commissioner’s office.
 Today, the Heritage Hotel is situated on this largely forgotten site from which Queensland was once administered.

-The first Colonial Secretary, Robert G. W. Herbert arrived in the colony with Governor Bowen in 1859 as his private secretary.
-With approval from the Colonial Office, he was appointed Colonial Secretary immediately, however, the Colonial Office ruled he would only hold the office if he was elected to the Legislative Assembly and had enough votes in the House.
+The first colonial secretary, Robert G. W. Herbert arrived in the colony as private secretary to Governor Bowen in 1859.
+With approval from the Colonial Office, he was appointed colonial secretary immediately, however, the Colonial Office ruled he would only hold the office if he was elected to the Legislative Assembly and had enough votes in the House.
 He held the position of Colonial Secretary from 1859 to 1866; it was one of the three key administrative positions in Queensland, the other two being the Colonial Treasurer and the Attorney General.
 These three positions formed Governor Bowen’s Executive Council.

-The former Commissariat Officer’s residence probably needed refurbishing as an office.
-An indication of that came in December 1859 when Governor Bowen asked the Executive Council to approve the estimated cost for ‘procuring certain articles of furniture and effecting certain repairs immediately required at the office of the Honourable the Colonial Secretary’.
-The building was not large and this may have contributed to the small number of staff employed considering the responsibilities of the Colonial Secretary.
-The staff was made up of an Under Colonial Secretary, two Clerks of the First Class; two Clerks of the Second Class and one Clerk of the Third Class, along with an office keeper and a constable who acted as a messenger.
-At the time the Colonial Secretary controlled 20 sub-departments and up to 400 public service positions.
-By 1885 the staff had increased slightly to Under Colonial Secretary, chief clerk and accountant, six clerks, officer keeper, messenger and assistant messenger, but the office now oversaw 26 sub departments and 1,900 public service positions.
+The former commissariat officer’s residence needed refurbishing.
+An indication of this came in December 1859 when Governor Bowen asked the Executive Council to approve the estimated cost for ‘procuring certain articles of furniture and effecting certain repairs immediately required at the office of the Honourable the Colonial Secretary’.
+The building was not large and this may have contributed to the small number of staff employed, considering the responsibilities of the Colonial Secretary.
+The staff was made up of an under-colonial secretary, two clerks of the first class; two clerks of the second class and one clerk of the third class, along with an office keeper and a constable who acted as a messenger.
+At the time, the Colonial Secretary controlled 20 sub-departments and up to 400 public service positions.
+By 1885, the staff had increased slightly to under-colonial secretary, chief clerk and accountant, six clerks, officer keeper, messenger and assistant messenger.
+The office then oversaw 26 sub-departments and 1,900 public service positions.

 Some of the Queensland politicians who served as Colonial Secretary and in a few cases also Premier include: